-- √ It is quick, safe and secure - √ There are clear, simple prompts guiding you through the process - ✓ You can check or change your application at any time up to the closing date - ✓ It is available 24 hours a day 7 days a week - √ You will receive an email confirming that your application has been submitted - √ You will be notified of your child's allocated school place by email on the National Offer Day.
+- ✓ It is quick, safe, and secure. - ✓ There are clear, simple prompts guiding you through the process. - ✓ You can check or change your application at any time up to the closing date. - ✓ It is available 24 hours a day 7 days a week. - ✓ You will receive an email advising that your request has been received. - ✓ You will be advised of the school you have been allocated by email which may be quicker than by post.